EnterpriseDB/edb-ansible/roles/setup_dbt2_client/README.md

 # setup_dbt2_client

-This role is for setting up a client server for [DBT-2](http://osdldbt.sourceforge.net/).
+This role is for setting up a server for the client [DBT-2](http://osdldbt.sourceforge.net/).
 DBT-2(TM) is an OLTP transactional performance test.
 It simulates a wholesale parts supplier where several workers access a database, update customer information and check on parts inventories.